ccg-v/ft_transcendence/PICTURE_OF_THE_WEB_APP.md

-# Picture of the very first version of a web app
+# Picture of the very first version of a web app (no frontend)

+We'll start testing without a frontend.
+Instead of using HTML to start testing the database connection, we will use `cURL` in terminal to validate our backend <-> database pipeline before the frontend exists.

 ## 1. The PIECES needed